ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 Which — and excuse my French here, I do apologize for this one, but sometimes these words are just plain necessary — blew my **fucking** mind.

 No way this kind of narrow, clinching definition of `character` was allowed to be used in this way.
-And I was furious that it could be implied so, especially for a binary stream. §7.21.2 Streams, one parapgrah reads:
+And I was furious that it could be implied so, especially for a binary stream. §7.21.2 Streams, one paragraph reads:

 > A binary stream is an ordered sequence of characters that can transparently record internal data.
 Data read in from a binary stream shall compare equal to the data that were earlier written out to that stream, under the same implementation.
 Such a stream may, however, have an implementation- defined number of null characters appended to the end of the stream.
 >